FabianFox/fguelzau/content/project/border-project.md

 +++

-Since April 2018, I started working on a project entitled 'The Borders of the World: Processes of the De- and Rebordering in a Global Perspective'.
-The projects intends to gather information on processes of border fortification at a global scale.
+Between 2018 and 2021, I worked with Steffen Mau and Kristina Korte on territorial borders.
+The project 'The Borders of the World: Processes of the De- and Rebordering in a Global Perspective' was part of the CRC 1265 "The Re-Figuration of Spaces".

+The project led to several publications such as a special issue published in [Historical Social Research]((https://fguelzau.netlify.app/publication/border-fortification_2021/)) and an article on temporary border controls in the Schengen area (available in the [Journal of Borderlands Studies]((https://fguelzau.netlify.app/publication/temporary-border-controls_2021/))).

-Further information is available on the project's [website](https://www.sowi.hu-berlin.de/en/lehrbereiche-en/makro-en/forschung-en/projekte-en/sfb-tp-c01).
+Further information is available on the project  [website](https://www.sowi.hu-berlin.de/en/lehrbereiche-en/makro-en/forschung-en/projekte-en/sfb-tp-c01).